OpenWealth/OpenWealth/CustodyServices/Docs/TypesAndImplementationGuideline.md

 ### Cash

 This section consists of all transaction types that result in cash movements only without a triggering reason originating from another instrument such as revenue, fees, taxes resulting from a corporate action, interest or similar.
 The default transaction types are inflow and outflow cash, but also fees like custody, management or account fees belong here as well as tax general obligations.
-The movements consist normally of a single entry, but may also contain multiples movements on the same account such as a gross amount (type=cash) and for example a value added tax
+The movements in this transaction consist normally of a single entry, but may also contain multiples movements on the same account, for example a gross amount (type=cash) and a value added tax.

 ### Bond

 - Coupon

 The coupon payment of a bond is the periodic payout of the accrued interest.
-The movements will at least contain a gross cash movement (type=cash), possible also fees/taxes.
+The movements will at least contain a gross cash movement (type=cash), possibly also fees/taxes.
 Triggering instrument must be set.

 - Redemption / Redemption Prior